Skip to content

 Click Upload CSV.
 The CSV file size limit is 120 MB.

 Stripe validates the file to verify that the uploaded subscriptions are in the required CSV format.
 This process might take up to a few hours, depending on the size of the file.
 If the file is valid, you can proceed to the next step in the migration.
+If there are any validation errors, you must resolve the errors to proceed.

 Review uploaded subscriptions